the-deep-learners/deep-learning-illustrated/installation/README.md

 ## Windows

-Community members have kindly contributed different Windows installation instructions, different use-cases:
+Community members have kindly contributed different Windows installation instructions for different use-cases:

 1. If you have a 64-bit installation of Windows 10 Professional or Enterprise, you can follow the [full Docker container installation](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/step_by_step_Windows_Docker_install.md), which will ensure that you have all the dependencies.
 2. Otherwise, you try the simple step-by-step instructions [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/simple_Windows_Anaconda_install.md).